dalenewman/Cfg-NET/README.md

 initialized.

 ##Validation &amp; Modification
-Cfg-NET metadata and types offer some validation.
+The `Cfg` attribute properties offer validation.
-If it's not enough, you have three ways to customize it:
+If it's not enough, you have three ways to add more:

 1. Overriding Validate()
 2. Overriding Modify()